UK year groups mapped to the form names used by most prep schools. The highlighted Year 5 row is the critical year for 13+ registration deadlines.

 Why this matters for admissions — and where parents go wrong

 Consider this scenario.
 A highly selective boarding school sends a letter to prep school heads stating that registration for 13+ entry must be completed "by the end of the Michaelmas term in Form III."
 In this school's system, Form III = Year 5.
 In another school's system, Form III = Year 7.
-A parent who reads this letter and assumes their child has two more years when they actually have one term risks missing the deadline entirely.
+A parent who reads this letter and assumes their child has two more years when they actually have one term risks missing the deadline entirely — for a full breakdown of the 11+ and 13+ routes and their registration timelines, see our 11+ vs 13+ entry guide.

 Yes, it's a lot.
 Most parents feel exactly the same when they first see it laid out.
 But there's a simple rule that prevents this mistake.